In this guide, we'll discuss staff retention, employee retention strategies, as well as how to lower employee turnover and attract top talent.

 Implement flexible working or remote work

-Another way you can increase employee retention is by implementing flexible or remote work.
+Another way you can increase employee retention is by implementing or remote work.
 Both include an employee being more in control of where they work and when.
 Flexible schedules and remote work help to promote a healthy balance, as they encourage staff to establish a boundary between work and home life.

 A good work life balance means staff will have more time to relax and unwind after work.
 They will be in a better mindset to do their role, and become more motivated employees.
 Not to mention, they'll likely want to stay with your business because of this promotion of wellbeing.